Sexual Ecology: Summary

 Rotello presents a number of myths about the epidemic.
 HIV existed in humans for at least several decades before the AIDS epidemic first appeared in Africa, Haiti, and American gay men.
 According to this theory, HIV did not cause previous epidemics because it is difficult to transmit and the collective behaviors needed to create an epidemic did not exist before the sexual and IV-drug revolutions of the 1960s and 1970s.

 Before World War II, most American gay men did not engage in high-risk behavior; they had fewer partners and were more inclined to have oral (rather than anal) sex.
 Gay men had fewer STDs than the heterosexual population.
 An epidemiological "tipping point" is when an infected person infects more than one other person and a disease begins to spread.
-A triad of risk is prevalence (the percentage of people in a pool of sex partners who are already infected), infectivity (the likelihood that a disease will be transmitted during one sexual encounter), and contact rate (the average number of sexual partners in a given population).

-Simply put, without partner change no STD can spread.
+A triad of risk is prevalence (the percentage of people in a pool of sex partners who are already infected), infectivity (the likelihood that a disease will be transmitted during one sexual encounter), and contact rate (the average number of sexual partners in a given population).Simply put, without partner change no STD can spread.
 Partner A may infect partner B, but things will end there.
 In a thoroughly monogamous population, there would be no STDs at all, no matter how infectious certain microbes might theoretically be.
-Conversely, the higher the level of partner change, the more likely that even microbes that are relatively hard to transmit will have an opportunity to spread.

-"Core groups", smaller groups who transmit STDs at higher levels than the surrounding population, are an additional factor.
+Conversely, the higher the level of partner change, the more likely that even microbes that are relatively hard to transmit will have an opportunity to spread."Core groups", smaller groups who transmit STDs at higher levels than the surrounding population, are an additional factor.
 Core members have large numbers of sexual partners who have large numbers of partners, creating a feedback loop which can amplify disease.

-During the 1960s and 1970s, gay liberation and casual sex with multiple partners became widespread; similar changes among young heterosexuals were overshadowed by the gay world's network of bars, cruising areas, sex clubs, and bathhouses.
+During the 1960s and 1970s, gay liberation and casual sex with multiple partners became widespread; similar changes among young heterosexuals were overshadowed by the gay community's network of bars, cruising areas, sex clubs, and bathhouses.
 Attendees of gay bathhouses and sex clubs might have hundreds of sexual partners per year, leading to sexually transmitted epidemics of syphilis, gonorrhea, herpes, giardia and other intestinal parasites, hepatitis A and B, Epstein-Barr virus, chlamydia, and cytomegalovirus.

 From rare viruses such as HTLV to more common infections such as hepatitis A, every sexually transmitted infection that entered the gay male ecosystem rose to unprecedented levels, so that by the end of the decade homosexual men had by far the highest sexually transmitted disease load of any social group in America.
 In many instances, it was dozens or even, as with intestinal parasites, hundreds of times higher than average.